FrancescoPaoloL/RabbitMQExamples/readme.md

 RabbitMQ is a message broker that enables communication between different components of an application.
 It implements the Advanced Message Queuing Protocol (AMQP) and provides a flexible messaging system for building distributed systems.
 This repository contains basic concepts related to RabbitMQ.

-- <b>ExchangeRoutingKey</b> <br/>
+- ## ExchangeRoutingKey
     An exchange in RabbitMQ plays a vital role in directing messages to queues based on their routing keys.
 It serves as a distribution mechanism, determining how messages are allocated among the queues.
-RabbitMQ offers an extension that employs a consistent hashing algorithm for message routing.
+RabbitMQ offers an extension that employs a consistent hashing algorithm for message routing; you can install it with:

+    ```
+    rabbitmq-plugins enable rabbitmq_consistent_hash_exchange
+    ```
     This algorithm guarantees that messages with identical routing keys consistently reach the same queue, even if the number of queues or consumers changes over time.
 By utilizing the x-consistent-hash exchange type, you can ensure that messages sharing the same routing key will always be directed to the same queue.
-The code establishes a connection to a RabbitMQ server, declares queues and an exchange, publishes a large number of messages to the exchange, confirms the successful delivery of each message, waits for a specified period of time, and then evaluates the results.
+The code publishes a large number of messages to the exchange, confirms the successful delivery of each message, waits for a specified period of time, and then evaluates the results.

-- TODO...
+- #### TODO...

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)